Gan-Tu/ML-DL-NLP/MEMM-POS-Tagger/README.md

 ### Ablation Test Results

-Using the same hyper-parameters, training data, and test data, I conducted a series of **ablation tests** as follows to determine the importance of each feature.
+Using the same hyper-parameters, 10% of the training data, and 4.5K test data, I conducted a series of **ablation tests** as follows to determine the importance of each feature.

 | Feature | Accuracy | Abalation |
 | ------|:------:| :------:|